 Gian Franco Kasper

 Gian Franco Kasper (*1944) was elected FIS President in May 1998.
-He was re-elected for his fourth four-year term at the 47th International Ski Congress in Antalya (TUR) in June 2010.
+He was re-elected for his sixth four-year term at the 51st International Ski Congress in Costa Navarino (GRE) in May 2018.

 Following his studies in psychology, philosophy and journalism at the University of Zurich, Mr. Kasper contributed to different newspapers and edited the "Courrier de St-Moritz" in four languages from 1969 onwards.
 In 1974, he took charge of the management of a new Swiss Tourist Office at Montreal (CAN) before entering the management of FIS in 1975.